 My whole family are hot sleepers and we don’t find it the least bit hot (though our latex mattress is housed in a cotton casing).
 Before I could afford to switch us all onto latex, I bought latex mattress toppers for the kids so at least they weren’t in direct contact with their old mattress.
 If latex doesn’t suit you, consider your options in wool.

 It is SO empowering to learn a better way – once you know better, you will do better.
-I think the best, most practical and do-able guide to fully understand what to look out for and what to avoid in our increasingly toxic world, is Alexx Stuart’s Go Low Tox e-course which kicks off again very soon.
+I think the best, most practical and do-able guide to fully understand what to look out for and what to avoid in our increasingly toxic world, is Alexx Stuart’s Go Low Tox e-course which kicks off again on the 29th October 2018.

 So many ‘natural’ and ‘green’ products are anything but.
 Sadly whilst politicians can still be influenced and paid by lobby groups to prevent safety bills being passed, there will still be unsafe products on our shelves, in our personal care and the food we eat.
 It’s up to us, as individuals and as parents to to learn what’s what.